Palais des Sports (Grenoble)

 Palais des Sports, known also as the Palais des sports Pierre Mendes or "Le Stade Olympique de Glace" is an indoor ice hockey arena, located in Paul Mistral Park in Grenoble, France.
 The vaulted roof structure was built from November 1966 to April 1967, therefore having tough weather problems to add to construction difficulties.
-The stadium was conceived for the Olympiques Winter Games held in Grenoble in 1968 and has a capacity of up to 12,000 spectators.
+The stadium was conceived for the 1968 Winter Olympics held in Grenoble in 1968 and has a capacity of up to 12,000 spectators.

 Events

-The figure skating events and some ice hockey games at the 1968 Winter Olympics were held at this arena called for the event Stade de glace.
+The figure skating events and some ice hockey games along the closing ceremonies at the 1968 Winter Olympics were held at this arena called for the event Stade de glace.

 The arena hosted the 1972 (3rd) European Athletics Indoor Championships over 11 and 12 March, the arena was featured on the medals awarded (pictured).

 The arena hosted the 1979 FIBA European Champions Cup final in front of a crowd of 15,000, the 1983 final of the same competition and also the 1985 and 1988 Cup Winners' Cup final.

 The arena hosted Bob Marley and the Wailers performance on 3 June 1980 in support of their Uprising Tour.